88 Online Therapy Tips (Get Better Results and Save Money)

 74. Be motivated.

-We all struggle with motivation sometimes; it can be a big part of what brings us to therapy.
+We all struggle with motivation sometimes; that struggle can be a big part of what brings us to therapy.
 But to succeed in therapy, you need to be motivated enough to do the work in and out of sessions.
 If you find your motivation flagging, do some self-examination and see if it’s time to take a break.

 75. Be honest.